1879 Wisconsin gubernatorial election

 The 1879 Wisconsin gubernatorial election was held on November 4, 1879.
 Incumbent Republican Governor William E. Smith ran for re-election to a second term.
 The Democratic convention initially nominated Alexander Mitchell for Governor, but Mitchell declined the nomination; in his place, Milwaukee attorney James Graham Jenkins received the nomination.
 Smith and Jenkins also faced a Greenback candidate and a nominee from the nascent Prohibition Party in the general election.
-Smith ultimately won re-election in a landslide, winning 53% of the vote Jenkins's 40%.
+Smith ultimately won re-election in a landslide, winning 53% of the vote to Jenkins's 40%.
 Reuben May, the Greenback nominee, received only 7% of the vote, a significant erosion from the Party's 15% in 1877.